CrociDB/blog/content/post/bootsector-game.md

 ### Size limitation

 Of course having to write the complete game with such a limitation is a hell of a challenge, since 512 bytes can come quicker than you think.
-I had to constantly make decisions such as keep the score, the game title and randmozation for the new block out.
+I had to constantly make decisions such as keep the score, the game title and randomization for the new block out.
 Many of the algorithms were implemented a few times in order to make it fit to the final version of the game.
 And that's why I keep a DOS version of it, because it's clearly more interesting and fun.

 ## Conclusion